 A dedicated IP allows users to have their own exclusive private VPS.
 With one, you won’t have to worry about sharing your connection with anyone else.
 This is beneficial in many ways, which is why more and more VPN providers are adding the service into their monthly plans.
 You’ll more than likely have to purchase it separately from an ordinary VPN subscription.
 But on a good note, many companies’ fees aren’t extraordinarily high.

-What Sets these Brands Apart From the Rest?
+What Sets these VPNs Apart From the Rest?

 Here are some of the major advantages of using a dedicated VPN: